Congratulations on receiving your offer for postgraduate study at City, University of London.

 You will not be able to register for the course if you cannot provide evidence that these conditions have been met.

 Accepting the offer is a two-stage process.
 Firstly, please ensure you have accepted our offer online via the BPTC application portal.
-Secondly, please complete the acceptance form and return it to us along with two passport photographs and your deposit payment (or evidence of payment) of £400 by the deadline on your offer letter.
+Secondly, please complete the acceptance form and return it to us along with evidence of your deposit payment of £400 by the deadline on your offer letter.

 An offer will not be considered to have been formally accepted until we receive the paperwork and the offer has been accepted online.